LG is one of the leading TV brands and is best known for its OLED TVs that forgo backlights in favour of self-illuminating pixels.

 As well as the 42-inch model, you'll be able to buy 48, 55, 65, 77 and 83-inch versions.

 There's no shortage of intriguing technology in LG's TVs, including an improved image processor, new HDR formats and object-based sound rendering.

-LG's high-end 2020 TVs are powered by the third generation of the Alpha 9 processor, while lower-end OLEDs and LCDs will likely retain the second-generation Alpha 9.
-The latest version builds on its predecessors with several added features, most notably content enhancement and content optimisation.
-Both are designed to make the pictures being displayed look as crisp, accurate and lifelike as possible, regardless of the resolution.
+LG's high-end TVs for 2022 are powered by the fifth-generation of the Alpha 9 processor, while lower-end OLEDs and LCDs will likely retain the fourth-generation Alpha 9.
+The latest version builds on its predecessors with several added features, most notably the ability to recognise and enhance faces and bodies as well as creating a better sense of depth from foreground and background images.

-LG is covering most of the HDR bases with its TVs.
-The OLED models have four formats built in, so there won't be many devices or HDR content that they won't be compatible with.
+LG is covering most of the HDR (high dynamic range) bases with its TVs.
+The OLED models have three formats built in (as well as Dolby Vision IQ we mentioned earlier) so there won't be many devices or HDR content that they won't be compatible with.

 HDR10 is the standard format at the moment, although Samsung and Panasonic's support for HDR10+ may change that.

 HLG is the type of HDR that broadcasters will use when they launch HDR channels.
 It's not so useful now, but given that most of us keep the same TV for years, it's good to know that it will work with new channels.